 The assessment of success takes place through the preparation and presentation of a sales presentation based on a case study (max 30 points) and a written exam with additional aids in the sense of an open book exam (max.
 60 points).
 In total, a maximum of 90 points can be achieved in the course.
 Further details will be announced during the lecture.

-Starting in the winter semester 22/23, the course will be scheduled to be completed after the first half of the semester.
 For further information, please contact Marketing and Sales Research Group (marketing.iism.kit.edu).